 This program "integrates the next generation of Vancouver's young professionals into the Festival and connects them to the artistic sensibility and world-view of visiting Canadian and international artists."
 In the 2015 festival , I worked with the artists from Cineastas, touring from Argentina.
 They had a gigantic set (pictured below)!
 In 2014, I worked with the Irish Company Brokentalkers on their show Have I No Mouth, and assisted Pi Theatre's Artist Director Richard Wolfe on the opening night 10th Anniversary Gala.

 Book & Lyrics by Alyssa Kostello (of NOW!
 Theatre) and Music by James Coomber.

 This workshop presentation was part of Resounding Scream Theatre's Plunge Festival.
 It was a joy to sing through, and great to reconnect with some old friends!
 Watch out for the next instalment at the 2015 revolver Festival.

 Social Media for Solo Collective Theatre's show Small Parts

 I joined the board of directors of Solo Collective Theatre in October 2014, and sat on the Outreach committee for Small Parts.
 I had a great team providing content and inspiration, and worked closely with the past Artistic Producer, Marisa Smith (from Alley Theatre), to make a solid online presence for the production.
-Check out the Solo Collective Facebook and Twitter Pages below to get a sense of how I contributed!

 The Belfry Theatre's workshop of This Little Light